striglia/stockfighter/README.rst

 Features
 --------------------

-* Calling the API is pretty important :)
+* Calling the core Stockfighter API is pretty important :)
+* Includes some rudimentary support for the GM API, such as it is known
 * .....get back to me later on what else